 As we plan for life after Covid-19 and take steps to bolster our economy, it is imperative that we ensure sustainability and creating greener environments are at the heart of the recovery.

-It’s easy to forget the prominence of climate change in the agendas of governments, media, the business community and the general public in a pre-Covid-19 world.
-As the country begins to return to a semblance of normality in the coming months, the issue will again become a priority for stakeholders.
+Climate change was high on the agenda for many governments, the media, the business community and the general public in the months preceding the pandemic.
+And now, as the country begins to return to a semblance of normality in the coming months, the issue needs to again become a priority for stakeholders.
 That’s why we are still placing strong focus on our efforts as a business and taking steps to be more sustainable.

 For us, the commitment to tackling climate change, and the role that cities and businesses must play in doing this, remains as important as ever.
 We must see the talk turned into meaningful change.
 For example, we’ve signed up to the Manchester Climate Change Framework 2020-25 because we see this as one of the plans that does exactly this.

 The framework is built on meeting objectives and targets underpinned by the science community including the world leading Tyndall Centre for Climate Change Research.
 As part of these, it incorporates actions for residents, schools and organisations to take to achieve change.